"Dec. 5, 2012 -- It's never too late to start reaping the benefits of a heart-healthy diet.

 Medical Editor: John P. Cunha, DO, FACOEP

 Neo-Synephrine (phenylephrine hydrochloride ophthalmic solution) is a vasoconstrictor (constricts the veins) and mydriatic (dilates the pupils), and the over-the-counter strength is used to relieve redness, burning, irritation, and dryness of the eye caused by wind, sun, and other minor irritants.
 Prescription-strength Neo-Synephrine is used to constrict blood vessels in the eye and to dilate (make bigger) the pupil for conditions such as glaucoma, before surgery, and before eye examinations.
 Neo-Synephrine is available in generic form.
-Common side effects include burning, stinging, pain, increased redness of the eye, tearing or blurred vision, headache, tremor, nausea, sweating, nervousness, dizziness, drowsiness, dryness in the nose, runny nose, and sneezing.
+Common side effects of Neo-Synephrine include burning, stinging, pain, increased redness of the eye, tearing or blurred vision, headache, tremor, nausea, sweating, nervousness, dizziness, drowsiness, dryness in the nose, runny nose, and sneezing.

 Our Neo-Synephrine (phenylephrine hydrochloride ophthalmic solution) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.